navi-language/website/learn.md

 }
 ```

-There follow are invalid type casting:
+The following are invalid type casting:

 ```nv,compile_fail
 let n = 300 as string; // unable cast type `int` to `string`